1994 South American Games

 emphasizing the results of the Argentinian teams.

 Torch lighter at the Polideportivo Misael Delgado was local swimmer Ramón Volcán.
 Aruba, the Netherlands Antilles, and Panamá had their first appearance at the games, enhancing the number of participating nations to 14.

 The games were initially awarded to Montevideo, Uruguay, but the local officials declined in 1992.

+Participants

+14 ODESUR members participated on the games, Aruba, Netherlands Antilles and Panama Debuted on the games for the first time, Colombia previously did not participated because they participated the 1990 Central American and Caribbean Games.